 Key Decision - Is it likely to result in spending or saving £250k or more, or to have a significant effect on two or more electoral wards?
-Yes

-Key Decision - Is it in the Council's Forward Plan (key Key Decision: Yes

-decisions and private reports?)
-Private Report/Private Appendix: N/A

-The Decision - Is it eligible for call in by Scrutiny?
-No

-Date signed off by Strategic N/A

-Director and name

-Eamonn Croston - 17 January 2019

-Is it also signed off by Service Director

-Julie Muscroft - 17 January 2019

-Is it also signed off by the Service

-Director Legal, Governance and

-Commissioning

-Cabinet member portfolio Corporate Graham Turner
+Yes Key Decision - Is it in the Council's Forward Plan (key Key Decision: Yes decisions and private reports?)
+Private Report/Private Appendix: N/A The Decision - Is it eligible for call in by Scrutiny?
+No Date signed off by Strategic Director and name N/A Is it also signed off by Service Director Eamonn Croston - 12 January 2021 Is it also signed off by the Service Director Legal, Governance and Commissioning Julie Muscroft - 12 January 2021 Cabinet member portfolio Corporate Graham Turner Oraniani Turrici

-Electoral wards affected: N/A Ward councillors consulted: N/A
+Electoral wards affected: N/A

+Ward councillors consulted: N/A

+Public or Private: Public